jrquiquez/Data-Cleaning---Project/README.md

 ##Read Me
 This is a description of how Run_analysis.R works.
+You can see inside the Run_analysis.R comments indicating each step and what it exactly does.

 * **Step 1:** This step downloads the data if it doesn't exists.
 * **Step 2:** This step reads the activities and features